-- During execution of that test case, first iteration will be executed with the first cell value of the mapped column and so on.
+- During the execution of that test case, the first iteration will be executed with the first cell value of the mapped column and so on.

 Once, execution gets started, Execution Logs are generated.
 You can go through execution logs and analyze your test execution.

 The execution has passed successfully.
 You can select the specific test steps and view the input and out data.
 You can export execution reports in different formats: Summary, Detailed, IntegratedDataReport and Gherkin Report.